anthonywsy/seleniumdemo/README.md

 THANKS TO
 Thanks to sphinx.
 Because of this project, we don't need to pay the online speech-to-text service like Google or IBM provides.
-Thanks the idea from anthony(at)nicodemus.club
+Thanks for the idea from anthony(at)nicodemus.club

 CONTACT US
 Any question please email to anthony.wsy(at)gmail.com